Timer#

 }

-Remaining time before expiration#
+Remaining time before next expiration#

-auto remaining = timer.remaining();
+std::chrono::nanoseconds rem = timer.remaining();

 Interval of a periodic timer#

-auto interval = timer.interval();
+std::chrono::nanoseconds iv = timer.interval();

-Returns zero if the timer is one‑shot or inactive.
+Check if the timer is one-shot#

 Best practices#

-• Prefer Monotonic timers for delays and intervals
+• Prefer Monotonic timers for delays and intervals — immune to NTP or settimeofday adjustments

 • Use RealTime timers only for wall-clock scheduling

-• Keep callbacks short and non‑blocking
+• Keep callbacks short and non-blocking — they execute on the reactor dispatcher thread

 Summary#